 Some revisions involve difficult decisions.
-The change shown in 2C:44-5.1 is problematic.
+Section 2C:44-5.1 allows an extended term for certain convictions if the crime occurred when the defendant was on pre-trial release.
+Whether that determination may be made by the judge rather than the jury is problematic.
 In most cases bail status is a legal, rather than a factual matter.
 A legal matter might well be left to the judge.
 But see, State v.
 Anderson, 127 N.J.
-191 (1992) holding that the issue of materiality in perjury prosecutions must be decided by the jury.
-In addition, in some cases the time of commission of the crime is a factual matter.
-As a result, the Commission decided that these issues must be left to the jury.
+191 (1992), holding that the issue of materiality in perjury prosecutions must be decided by the jury.
+No case has decided the issue; as a result, the Commission determined not to recommend a change in this section.

-The revision to 2C:44-3 also presents problems.
+The proposed revision to 2C:44-3 also presents problems.
 The material in the first paragraph that is before subsection (a) does not need revision.
 The exception to the general rule allows a judge to decide whether a defendant has had prior convictions.
 Subsection (a) requires a finding of prior convictions but also the age of the defendant was when prior crimes occurred and when those crimes occurred.
 While there is no case allowing a judge to determine these facts, these issues seem a part of deciding whether prior convictions occurred and so no revision is recommended.

-Proposed Revisions
+Appendix - Proposed Revisions